 There are several things that parents, teachers, relatives and the Muslim community can do to help relieve stress in children.
 The following tips can correct a faulty belief system as well as help relieve some of the symptoms of stress.
 However, these suggestions are not meant to replace medical and psychological attention.

-1. It’s cliché, but communication is the number one solution
+1. It’s cliché, but communication is key

 The only way you can really find out if your child is suffering from stress or anxiety is by communicating openly and frequently.

 When they come home from school, turn away from the cellphone or computer and ask open-ended questions.
 Instead of the usual, 'how was your day?' get specific.
 Ask how they felt they did on the math test.
 Find out what happened to her favorite teacher who had been ill.
 Ask if any special events are going on that week or month.

 By showing your interest in things that concern them, your children will open up to you.

 2. Place Your Children Under Allah's Protection

 Ibn 'Abbas related that the Messenger of Allah, peace and blessings be upon him, used to commend his grandsons Hasan and Hussain to Allah's protection by saying: "I commend you two to the protection of Allah's perfect words from every devil, vermin, and every evil eye" (Al-Bukhari).